Planning Your Trip

 Where to Stay

-- Historic District: From luxury options like the DeSoto Savannah on Madison Square, like the riverfront adjacent Alida, and the boutique Perry Lane to reliable chains like the Hampton Inn and Fairfield Inn & Suites, the historic district has hotel options for every budget and is the most convenient to the city's biggest and most popular attractions.
+- Historic District: From luxury options like the DeSoto Savannah on Madison Square, like the riverfront adjacent Alida, and the boutique Perry Lane to reliable chains like the Hampton Inn and Fairfield Inn & Suites and the pet-friendly Kimpton Brice, the historic district has hotel options for every budget and is the most convenient to the city's biggest and most popular attractions.

 - Midtown: Just a 10-minute drive from the Historic District, Midtown is a quieter option with plenty of restaurants, parks, and activities for visitors.
 Most standard chains like Courtyard by Marriott, Hampton Inn & Suites and the La Quinta Inn have properties here.